RobDWaller/robdwaller.github.io/_talks/five-tips-aspiring-tech-management.md

 ### Learn to Compromise

 Developers often have high standards, as managers though there are times when compromises will need to be made which will lower standards.
 There are many reasons for this, business priorities, financial restrictions, difficult clients.
 It is important to understand how to compromise and what to compromise on.
 Good managers find a balance between belligerence and softness, the former will damage your inter-team relationships and the latter your team itself.
 Managers must define 'lines in the sand' that they will not compromise on.
 But these lines must be understandable to the non-technical because they will require the buy in of other teams and managers.
 A good 'line in the sand' is security.
-Don't let anyone anyone do anything that will damage security as this may harm your organisation.
+Don't let anyone do anything that will damage security as this may harm your organisation.
 Code quality by contrast is a bad 'line in the sand'.
 It is subjective and non-technical people will not understand its importance.
 In all other areas managers should be willing to compromise.

 ### Keep Coding